Digital Quest

 It will take only five simple steps.
-Let’s do this in any computer within a few minutes.
+Let’s do this in any computer within a few minutes by a simple trick.
 I thing this sticky notes will be an unavoidable tool in your office computers.

 Create a file type: